bdfinst/bryanfinster.com/content/posts/2019-02-07-5-Minute-DevOps--Designing-Product-Teams-33b82e6c1c5c.md

 draft: false
 description: >-
   What does a product team really looks like?
 You’ll hear lots of DevOps-y buzz
-  words: “T-shaped people”, “cross-functional”, or “Two Pizza…
+  words: “T-shaped people”, “cross-functional”, or “Two Pizza...
 date: '2019-02-07T12:11:28.798Z'
 category: culture
 tags: